Retrofitting Underfloor Heating in Old Buildings

 Disadvantages

-The amount of levelling compound required for low profile underfloor heating depends on the specific weight of the levelling compound.
-This is stated on the packaging and is usually between 1.6 and 1.8 kg/m² per 1 mm layer thickness.
-A specific weight of 1.6 and a layer thickness of 17 mm including underfloor heating results in a consumption of levelling compound of 25.9 kg per m².
+The amount of levelling compound required for thin underfloor heating depends on the specific value of the selected grouting compound and the layer thickness.
+The specific value is stated on the packaging and is usually between 1.6 and 1.8 kg/m² per 1 mm layer thickness.
+With a specific value of 1.6 and a layer thickness of 17 mm including underfloor heating, this results in a consumption of levelling compound of 25.9 kg per m².
 The recommended laying distance of 100 mm was assumed.